TommyCoute/LMNOP/README.md

 # The following custom objects and fields must be created:
 1. Movie_Night__c - Main object for coordinating and tracking movie night events 1.1.
+Location__c (text, 255) - The event location for hosting a movie night 1.2.
 Movie_Title__c (text, 255) - Displays the selected movie suggestion
-1.2.
-Showtime__c (date/time) - The event date/time, used for the calendar and to determine when voting is over
+1.3.
+Showtime__c (date/time) - The event date/time, used for the calendar and to determine when voting is over 1.4.
+Unregistered_Audience__C (long text area) - Lists email addresses for audience members who have been invited to a movie night, but not yet registered
 2. Movie_Audience__c - Junction object between Movie Nights and Contacts 2.1.
 Contact__c (master-detail)
 2.2.
 Movie_Night__c (master-detail)